+- price and flexible contract terms;

+- · safety programs and safety performance;

+- · management team experience;

+- · reputation and relationships with the customer;

+- geographic presence and breadth of service offerings;

+- · willingness to accept risk;

-- price and flexible contract terms; - safety programs and safety performance; - management team experience; - reputation and relationships with customers; - geographic presence and breadth of service offerings; - history of service execution (for example, cost control, timing and experience); - specialized equipment, tooling and centralized fleet structure; - the availability of qualified and/or licensed personnel; - adequate financial resources and bonding capacity; - weather-damage restoration abilities and reputation; and - technological capabilities.
+- quality of service execution; - · specialized equipment, tooling and centralized fleet structure; - the availability of qualified and/or licensed personnel; - · adequate financial resources and bonding capacity; - weather-damage restoration abilities and reputation; and - · technological capabilities.

-While we believe our customers consider a number of factors when selecting a service provider, most of their work is awarded through a bid process where price is often a principal factor.
+While we believe our customers consider a number of factors when selecting a service provider, most of their work is awarded through a bid process where price is always a principal factor.
 See "Risk Factors-Our industry is highly competitive."